June is from Kailua-Kona, Hawaii, but is currently residing in New York. She loves to cook naturally with plants from her garden.

 - Glue your shells, starfish, and pieces of coral to cover the cone, overlapping where necessary for design effect and to cover the cone completely.

 - Spray paint the whole thing white.
 You could also leave the shells natural if you wish.
-It is all a matter of taste and the look you would like to achieve.
+It is all a matter of taste and the look you want.

 - Glue the cone into a white planter urn.

-- If you have a couple of matching urns at home already, just spray paint the shells white.
+- If you already have a couple of matching urns at home, just spray paint the shells white.

 This makes for a gorgeous all-natural display in a coastal theme setting.
 Using the decorator's "Rule of Odd Numbers" for display purposes, I would make and use either a single topiary or three of them in varying heights for a beautiful coastal-themed display.